auscheng/pycharter/README.md

 ## 🏗️ Core Services & Data Production Journey

-PyCharter provides **five core services** that work together to support a complete data production journey, from contract specification to runtime validation.
+PyCharter provides **six core services** that work together to support a complete data production journey, from contract specification to runtime validation.
 Each service plays a critical role in managing data contracts and ensuring data quality throughout your pipeline.

 ### The Data Production Journey